CLICK HERE TO ACCESS

-The literary elements I focus on during this story are characterization (particularly the development of Eckels) foreshadowing, figurative comparisons (metaphor, simile, personification are used throughout the text) and the theme that even small things can have a big impact (the butterfly effect).
+The literary elements I focus on during this story are characterization (particularly the development of Eckels) foreshadowing, figurative comparisons (metaphor, simile, and personification are used throughout the text), and the theme that even small things can have a big impact (the butterfly effect).

-Bradbury is known for his ability to create vivid images for his readers, so for a final assignment, I focus on improving students’ descriptive writing by having them examine Bradbury’s description of the T-Rex (see an excerpt below and be prepared to be blown away by the imagery).
-I have students use it as inspiration to write their own descriptive paragraph .
+Bradbury is known for his ability to create vivid images for his readers.
+Therefore, as a final assignment, I focus on improving students’ descriptive writing by having them examine Bradbury’s incredible description of the T-Rex.

 In Lamb to the Slaughter by Roald Dahl, Mary Maloney, a loving and devoted housewife receives the terrible and unexpected news that her husband is leaving her.
 Mary, in her incredible shock, enters a trance and commits an unspeakable act that no one sees coming.

 I do a whole-class reading of this story and choose students to play the different roles.
 I bring in some basic costume props (and by bring in, I mean swipe from the school’s theatre costume room) and have students come to the front of the class to read their lines and act out the scene.
 They really get into the story this way, and of course, they love the part with the frozen lamb leg!
 A little tip: print out a script for each character and highlight each of their individual parts.
 It makes things go much more smoothly.